shreedhar22/IdeaMag.io/README.md

-﻿# A Social network for engineers to collaborate on their ideas
+﻿# A social network for engineers to collaborate on ideas

  <ul>
 <li>Users can post their ideas, designs, implemntations, links  and collaborate/comment/like on other people's work